Being an entrepreneur is exciting and fun

 She started from nothing….

 In fact her last business start-up was from a position of much financial hardship and emotionally she was running on empty.
 Fiona had to dig deep, very deep, into herself, as the main bread winner providing and raising four young children single handed.
-Her children inspired her to keep going working late into the night when she was too tired to stay awake, to believe in herself and her ideas when banks were turning their back on her and to have the strength and determination to bring to market a new technology that would become one of the fastest growing start up’s in the sector.
+Her children inspired her to keep going working late into the night when she was too tired to stay awake, to believe in herself and her ideas when banks were turning their back on her and to have the strength and determination to bring to market a new workforce optimisation technology platform that was acquired by Genesys in 2009.
+Never one to rest Fiona then created her next technology start-up, Smart Apprentices, that has become one of the UK’s Top 50 fastest growing technology companies

 Fiona will share her entrepreneurial secrets through her professional speaking, inspiring her audience to follow in her footsteps and be more ambitious for what they want to achieve from their own endeavours, creating their own wealth and independence from nothing.